heegupark/leetcode-practice/README.md

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/697-degree-of-an-agree.js">697.
 Degree of an Array</a>

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/700-search-in-a-binary-search-tree.js">700.
-Search in a Binary Search Treee</a>
+Search in a Binary Search Tree</a>

+### <a href="https://github.com/heegupark/leetcode-practice/blob/main/720-longest-word-in-dictionary.js">720.
+Longest Word in Dictionary</a>

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/997-find-the-town-judge.js">997.
 Find the Town Judge</a>